microsoft/PartnerResources/_docs/Skilling/D365 Academy/Business Central Academy/outlook.md

 **Configure Microsoft Outlook** in your Business Central demo environment to highlight demos such as Quote-to-Cash or Procure-to-Pay from an email in your Outlook inbox.

-These two videos provide pre-sales engineers guidance on how to **demonstrate** and **configure** the integrated experience betweeen Oulook and Business Central.
+These two videos provide presales engineers guidance on how to **demonstrate** and **configure** the integrated experience between Outlook and Business Central.

 {% include series.md
     includetags="business central academy|outlook" includemethod="all"